 Our site is large - 25 acres - and we want everyone to be able to wander the site as much as they want to.
-If you do not generally need/have a wheelchair but feel you might like one to go around our site, then you are welcome to use our wheelchair/mobility scooter - there is no charge, however, we recommend that you call us before your visit to pre-book one, as we cannot guarantee it will be available otherwise.
+If you do not generally need/have a wheelchair but feel you might like one to go around our site, then you are welcome to use our wheelchair - there is no charge, however, we recommend that you call us before your visit to pre-book it, as we cannot guarantee it will be available otherwise.

 We have disabled toilets dotted around the site.
 They are located in the Visitor Centre, the Railway Museum, by the miniature railway and in the old Victorian Station builsing on Platform 1.

 A registered carer can come in for free with a disabled visitor.
 We also accept Max cards when a child comes in for free with a paying adult.
 However, these offers do not apply at Christmas.